AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 * Names need to be in English!

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-An 'Applicant' tag is automatically assigned to the applicant when you add them to HireHive.
+An 'Applicant' tag and an empty note is automatically assigned to the applicant when you add them to HireHive.
 </div>

-- It is optional for you to provide INFO of a person.
-INFO has a maximum length of 500 characters.
 - The parameter NAME is **[unique](#glossary)** and **[case-insensitive](#glossary)**, and is displayed as how you type it.
 - Applicants in HireHive can share the same phone number, email, address and role.